-Policies and procedural documents relating to all licensable activities including overarching policies, standard operating procedures and risk assessments were assessed.
-Documents detailing the plans for consent seeking, staff training, incident management, governance meetings and audits were reviewed.
-The establishment's sample traceability system was also assessed.
+Policies and procedural documents relating to all licensable activities including an overarching quality manual, standard operating procedures and risk assessments were assessed.
+Documents detailing the plans for staff training, incident management, governance meetings and audits were reviewed.

+The establishment's plans for the traceability of material was also assessed.